30 Day Food Waste Challenge

-The best way to force yourself to use the food you have at home is delaying your next grocery trip.
+The best way to force yourself to use the food you have at home is by delaying your next grocery trip.
 Doing this makes us get creative with all of the food we have sitting around our kitchen and helps us eat it before it goes bad.
 Make sure you don’t slip up and go out to get fast food to avoid eating leftovers!
 Mashed has a great post on Meals you should make when you have “nothing” in the house.

 Your stomach has a lot of control over your brain.
 When you’re hungry, it wants to devour everything in sight and often leads to overbuying.
-It can even lead you to buying more non-food items.
+It can even lead you to buy more non-food items.
 One study showed that hungry shoppers bought an average of 46% more high-calorie products than those that ate just before shopping.
 If you want to read a bit more about this finding and some others, read this article on Live Science.

 According to ReFED, the number one biggest impact on food waste will be standardizing date labels and understanding them better.
 To make a long story short:

 - “Sell By” is not for safety, but a conservative date set by stores for getting it off their shelves